AENCO-Global/Chain-go-sdk/README.md

  - Get the current height of the chain.
  - Get the current score of the chain.
  - Get an array of BlockInfo for a given block height and limit.

+ ### Network gets
+ - Get the current network type of the chain.

  # features in development!
    - Announces a transaction to the network.